JhanXXX/webGIS_for_GVI/README.md

 ## Note on Model Files
-For security and size considerations, the trained `.pth` model file and database backup file `.backup` are not included in this repository.
+For security and size considerations, the trained `.pth` model file, database backup file `.backup`, and `MapBox` credentials are not included in this repository.
-Please contact the author if you need access to the model or wish to reproduce the results.
+Please contact the author if you need more information.

 ## An Urban Green View Spatial Database & Green Path Navigator

-AOI: Only in stockholm
+AOI: Only in Stockholm, Sweden

-Author: Jinghan Xu [jinghanx@kth.se]
+Author: Jinghan Xu; Contact: [jinghanx@kth.se]

 ## project structure